thibaultdvx/tuto-doc/docs/tutorial/api/docstrings.rst

                 The slice to plot for each axis.
 If ``None``, the middle slice will be plotted.
 Otherwise, the **number of slices passed must be equal to the number of plotted axes** (equal to :math:`3` if ``axes=None``). transforms : Sequence[Callable[[np.ndarray], np.ndarray]] | None, default=None Potential transforms to apply to the image before plotting.
+See :py:mod:`neuroplot.transforms`.

                 .. important::
                     No matter the transforms passed, the image will first be reoriented to the **RAS+** coordinate system.